dejlek/gid/README.md

 ## Versions and API Stability

 Currently the giD API should be considered to be unstable.
 This is the reason for the current versions being **0.9.x**.
-The API may break on each 0.9.x release and therefore any applications depending on giD libraries should specify the exact version `==0.9.0` for example.
+The API may break on each 0.9.x release and therefore any applications depending on giD libraries should specify the exact version, `==0.9.6` for example.
 Once v1.0.0 is released, an increment in the micro version will be backwards compatible, and minor version increments may break backwards compatibility.